ESA Science

 understand and execute strategic direction

-be the first designer at ESA and teach design thinking
+be the first designer at ESA and build design thinking capacity

 "